ngshiheng/six-percent/README.md

-# Six Percent :money_with_wings:
+# Six Percent

+> _DISCLAIMER: Please use this at your own risk_

 This bot helps user to automatically purchase ASNB Fixed Price UT units.

 User shall proceed to make their own payment if there is a successful purchase attempt.

 Currently, this bot supports up to 3 fixed price unit trust: